Delayed Opening February 4

 Nursing Students Surpass National Average on Licensure Exam

-Graduates of Vermont Technical College’s Practical Nursing (PN) certificate and Associate of Science in Nursing (ADN) have exceeded the national average for pass rates on the National Council Licensure Examination […]
+Graduates of Vermont Technical College’s Practical Nursing (PN) certificate and Associate of Science in Nursing (ADN) have exceeded the national average for pass rates on the National Council Licensure Examination (NCLEX) for the third year in a row.
+The nationwide examination has been in place in the United States since 1982.
+“At a time when […]

 Continue Reading